janlv/cads-fmi-demo/README.md

 `PATH` so the freshly installed CLIs are available during the rest of the workflow.

-### Step 1 – Build the FMUs (Python edge)
+### Step 1 – Provide FMUs + workflows (bring yours or build the Python demo)

-Run the helper script to produce the demo FMUs (Python is only used here to generate FMUs).
-If you have custom FMUs, drop them into `fmu/models/` instead:
+Start by deciding whether you will use externally prepared FMUs together with their matching YAML workflows, or whether you want to generate the bundled Python FMUs for a quick smoke test.
+To build the sample FMUs (Python is only used here to generate them), run:

 ```bash
 ./create_fmu/build_python_fmus.sh